Aniruddh-0701/Python_Programming_Notes/.ipynb_checkpoints/README-checkpoint.md

 This repository contains in depth notes for Python Programming.
 For missing content, refer [Official Documentation](https://docs.python.org/)
 For some short snippets in python, visit [30 seconds of code - python](https://www.30secondsofcode.org/python/p/1)
+For short notes refer, [Cheat Sheet](Cheat_sheet.pdf)

 ### Sequence of notes:
 <ol>